Why It Works

 In a medium saucepan, combine pasta with enough room temperature or hot water to cover by about 2 inches.
 Season with salt.
 Set over high heat and bring to a boil while stirring frequently.
 Cook, stirring frequently, until pasta is just shy of al dente, about 2 minutes less than the package directions.
 Drain pasta, reserving a couple cups of the starchy cooking liquid.

 Add pasta to skillet with squash along with a splash of pasta water.
 Bring to a simmer over high heat and cook until the pasta is perfectly al dente, stirring and tossing constantly and adding a splash of water as needed to keep the sauce loose and shiny.
 Off heat, stir in Parmigiano-Reggiano.
 Adjust seasoning with salt and pepper and texture with more pasta water as needed.
-Serve immediately, topped with more cheese at the table.
+Serve immediately, top with more cheese at the table.

 |Nutrition Facts (per serving)|